Testing4AI/QuoTe/README.md

 # QuoTe: Quality-oriented Testing for DL Systems

-This repository contains code for the paper [QuoTe: Quality-oriented Testing for Deep Learning Systems]
+This repository contains code for the paper "QuoTe: Quality-oriented Testing for Deep Learning Systems", an extension of our previous work [RobOT](https://doi.org/10.1109/ICSE43902.2021.00038) (ICSE'21).

 <!--and [RobOT: Robustness-Oriented Testing for Deep Learning Systems](https://doi.org/10.1109/ICSE43902.2021.00038) (ICSE'21). -->